-Personal Essay .
-Students should attach the personal essay to the online application.
-Transcript .
-Students should arrange to have a transcript of their high school record sent (directly from their high school to the YU Office of Admissions.
-Standardized Test Scores.
-Students should arrange for their scores on either the , Scholastic Assessment Test I (SATI) or the American College Testing examination (ACT) t to be forwarded to the YU Office of Admissions.
-The YU school code is 2990 for SAT ć and 2992 for ACT.
-1 Interview.
+$\square$ Personal Essay .
+Students should attach the personal essay to the online application. □ Resume/Extracurricular List.
+Students should upload a resume or extracurricular activity list that details extracurricular involvement, internships and work experience at school and in your community. ☐ Transcript .
+Students should arrange to have a transcript of their high school record sent directly from their high school to the YU Office of Admissions. □ Standardized Test Scores.
+Students should arrange for their scores on either the y Scholastic Assessment Test I (SATI) or the American College Testing examination (ACT) to be forwarded to the YU Office of Admissions.
+The YU school code is 2990 for SAT and 2992 for ACT. ☐ Letter of Recommendation.
+Students should identify a teacher who can comment on their academic ability as well as potential, personality, creativity and leadership qualities to help the Admissions Committee understand why the student is worthy of admission □ Interview.
 Applicants are required to schedule an interview in order to complete the application process.
 Interviews are conducted in cities and schools throughout the country during the first semester of an applicant's senior year.
-Students who are unable to have an interview in their city or school should call the Office of Admissions at 646-592-4440 to schedule an on-campus or remote interview with a member of the , Admissions staff.
+Students who are unable to have an interview in their city or school should call the Office of Admissions at 646- 592-4440 to schedule an on-campus or remote interview with a member of the Admissions staff.
 Applications will only be considered complete after an interview has been conducted and all supplemental information has been received.

-REQUIREMENTS FOR ADMISSION
+REQUIREMENTS FOR GENERAL ADMISSION 2022

-The high school scholastic record, SAT I or ACT scores, and results of statewide tests such as the New York State Regents Examinations are of primary importance in determining a student's qualifications for admission.
+The high school scholastic record, which can include the results of SAT/ACT exams and/or state exams such as New York State Regents' exams, is of primary importance in determining a student's qualifications for admission.
 The Committee on Admissions also considers the applicant's character, potential, and contributions to school and community life.
+The committee will also consider the essay, students' out of school activities, and interview performance.